IgniteUI/igniteui-xplat-docs/doc/en/components/inputs/circular-progress.md

 ### Animation Duration

-The `animationDuration` property is used to specify how long the animation cycle should take in milliseconds.
+You can use the `animationDuration` property on the `CircularProgress` component to specify how long the animation cycle should take in milliseconds.

 ```html